 Personal information provided to BVA BDRC is always stored on a secure server.
 The data can only be accessed by a limited number of researchers working on this project.
 BVA BDRC will only use this data for research purposes.
 BVA BDRC has cyber essentials certification.

 When conducting surveys, BVA BDRC use a survey software programme called Decipher.
-We have ensured that Decipher is GDPR compliant and meets our expectations in terms of the security of any data collected via the software (e.g. all data is processed within the EEA).
+We have ensured that Decipher is GDPR compliant and meets our expectations in terms of the security of any data collected via the software (for example all data is processed within the EEA).

 BVA BDRC has procedures to deal with any suspected data security breaches.
 If a suspected breach occurs, BVA BDRC will report this to the Welsh Government who will notify you and any applicable regulator where we are legally required to do so.